-When the VMM calls Intel TDX module to launch TDVF, the VMM must build system information and pass it to TDVF as a HOB in RCX and R8 (the system memory location).
+When the VMM calls Intel TDX module to launch TDVF, the VMM must build system information and pass it to TDVF as part of a TD HOB in RCX and R8 (the system memory location) if the TD_HOB section is present in the TDVF metadata area.
+If the TD_HOB section in the TDVF metadata area is absent, then the PermMem (permanent memory) section must be present and VMM must follow the memory requirement in the permanent memory section.